Movers and SHAKERS

 What’s Going on With Chartered Financial Analysts (CFAs)?

 Here are some additional data points for reference, the pass rate for the Level 1 exam (there are three levels) had never previously fallen below 34%.
-The exams have a 58 year history, and the last time it was as low as 34% was 2005.
-In February of this year, the pass rate was 44% and in December 2020 it was 49%.
+The exams have a 58 year history, and the last time it was as low as 34% was in 2005.
+During February of this year, the pass rate was 44% and in December 2020 it was 49%.

 Is there a Covid Connection?

 The CFA Institute says the exam difficulty was consistent with past years.
-So has there been surge in interest in the test from newfound budding financial analysts?
+So, has there been a surge in interest in the test from newfound budding financial analysts?
 Did the pandemic cause a high level of distraction from exam prep?
 Did the move to computer-based testing play a role?
-The CFA Institute seems to suggest the the low pass rate was in large part due to poorly prepared candidates.
+The CFA Institute seems to suggest the low pass rate was in large part due to poorly prepared candidates.
 Each of the CFA exam levels require at least 300 hours of study time.
-Candidates taking exams this year have had their study disrupted by repeated exam postponements and cancellations due to COVID 19 preventative measures.
+Candidates taking exams this year have had their studies disrupted by repeated exam postponements and cancellations due to COVID 19 preventative measures.

 According to the CFA, "Some Level I candidates had been deferred twice prior to the May administration due to restrictions caused by the global pandemic.
 While some impacted candidates were able to pass, we believe the stop-start nature of the deferred candidates’ studies is reflected in the overall passing rate,”